 MHCP covers substitute physician services using Medicare guidelines.

-The regular physician must keep a record of each service provided by the substitute physician along with the substitute physicians UPIN.
+The regular physician must keep a record of each service provided by the substitute physician along with the substitute physician’s UPIN.

 Telemedicine coverage applies to MHCP recipients in fee-for-service programs.
-Prepaid health plans may or may not choose to pay for services delivered in this manner.

 Certified registered nurse anesthetist practice: The provision of anesthesia care and related services within the context of collaborative management, including selecting, obtaining, and administering drugs and therapeutic devices to facilitate diagnostic, therapeutic, and surgical procedures upon request, assignment, or referral by a patient's physician, dentist, or podiatrist.